- Dec. 3: MetroHealth Line buses begin to roll

 The routes serve 2.1 million customers a year in the Ohio City, Archwood/Denison and Old Brooklyn neighborhoods of Cleveland and the suburbs of Broadview Heights, Garfield Heights, Independence, Parma, Parma Heights, Middleburg Heights, Seven Hills, Strongsville and Valley View.

-Most of the routes run 24/7 and have the second-highest bus ridership in the RTA system, second only to the HealthLine.
+The routes have the second-highest bus ridership in the RTA system, second only to the HealthLine.

 Officials said that RTA and MetroHealth “have a shared vision to create a better West 25th Street and a more livable Cleveland.”